 What are hookworms?

 These intestinal parasites have hook-like mouthparts.
-Despite their small size of about 1/4" - 3/4", they can consume large amounts of blood when attached to your pet's intestine.
+Despite their small size of about 1/4" to 3/4", they can consume large amounts of blood when attached to your pet's intestine.
 If your pet suffers from a significant hookworm infestation, it could result in anemia or inflammation of the intestine.

 How do dogs get hookworms?